Cookie

 Log serial COM port and track serial dataflow changes

-RS232 Logger ( aka Free Serial Port Monitor) has a simple interface, so to begin serial logging you just need to select the serial port, choose where to file serial communication data, define RS232 port's parameters and click "Start".
+RS232 Logger has a simple interface, so to begin serial logging you just need to select the serial port, choose where to file serial communication data, define RS232 port's parameters and click "Start".
 Logs in the text file will represent all details about serial port communications and RS232 dataflow.

 Test RS232 communication between serial port devices and applications

-After you download, install, and launch the serial data recorder, you will be presented with its intuitive user interface.
+After you download, install, and launch the RS232 Data Logger, you will be presented with its intuitive user interface.
 Logging serial traffic is easily accomplished by choosing the serial port to log and a file which will hold the redirected data.
 Then, specify the parameters of the serial port and click the “Start logging” button.

 Available ports